 As contactless payment platforms continue to be rolled out, we'll help you choose the right mobile apps and NFC system that can work for you.

-- We've also highlighted the best mobile card payment readers of 2018
+We've also featured the best mobile card payment readers.

 Apple likes to make the complex simple, and easy for everyone to do, and their mobile payment offering, Apple Pay is true to that philosophy.
 There is no app to download, and it works on iPhones, and can be used for online purchases on Macs.

 The user provides the credit card information to their Apple account.
 Then the iPhone is used for the purchase through a contactless payment method at a retail establishment, and it is considered more secure as the user has to verify identity via the Touch ID sensor or Face ID.
 Users can also easily send cash to each other via an iMessage, or by just asking Siri, the digital assistant.
 When you receive the cash, it goes to your Apple Pay Cash balance, which can be subsequently transferred to your bank account.

 Apple Pay is accepted at about half of US retail locations, including the popular retail establishments of Starbucks, Walgreens, McDonald’s and Best Buy among many others.